Attribution

 Similarly, Trackingplan also allows you to explore your data and warnings based on the Data Layer to have a granular view of the data passed between your website and analytics tools.

-This will offer you a real data representation with browser-captured context, useful for easily identifying improperly formatted data on your website or identifying whether errors originate from the tag manager or the frontend.
+This will offer you a real data representation with browser-captured context, useful for easily identifying improperly formatted data on your website or identifying whether errors originate from the tag manager or the front end.

 image